yusuke0913/dw-product-service/k83/README.md

 cd ./dashboard
 ./run.sh

-# copied token to access on clipboard
+# You can paste the token on clipboard to sign in
 ./open_browser.sh
 ```
 [Official document is here(Web UI (Dashboard)](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)